Hessian barrier algorithms for non-convex conic optimization: A first-order Hessian-Barrier Algorithm

-Thus, the complexity of the algorithm that achieves anytime convergence is the same as in Theorem \ref{Th:AHBA_conv} up to a constant factor.
-This also means that the only parameter needed to run the algorithm is the self-concordance parameter $\nu$. \close \end{remark} \begin{remark} The line-search process of finding the appropriate $i_k$ is simple since only recalculating $z^k$ is needed, and repeatedly solving the problem \eqref{eq:finder} is not required.
+outer iterations, and the number of inner iterations is no more than $2(\K_{I}(\eps,x^{0})+1)+\max\{\log_{2}(M/L_{0}),0\}$.
+Moreover, the last iterate obtained from $\AHBA(\mu,\eps,L_{0},x^{0})$ constitute a $2\eps$-KKT point for problem \eqref{eq:Opt} in the sense of Definition \ref{def:eps_KKT}. \end{theorem} \begin{remark} The line-search process of finding the appropriate $i_k$ is simple since only recalculating $z^k$ is needed, and repeatedly solving problem \eqref{eq:finder} is not required.
 Furthermore, the sequence of constants $L_k$ is allowed to decrease along subsequent iterations, which is achieved by the division by the constant factor 2 in the final updating step of each iteration.
-This potentially leads to longer steps.\close \end{remark}

-\begin{remark} A natural alternative algorithmic strategy would be to minimize the \emph{Bregman-regularized} upper model of the potential function obtained by a combination of \eqref{eq:gradLip} with the definition of $D_{h}(x+v,x)$:

-This would lead to an interior-point scheme akin to \cite[Section 4.2]{AusTeb06}.
-However, solving this problem is much more challenging than finding the search direction as in \eqref{eq:search}.
-Notably, solving \eqref{eq:search} still allows us to guarantee a sufficient decrease of the potential.
-A possible explanation is that $D_h(x+v,x) = h(x+v)-h(x)-\inner{\nabla h(x),v} \approx \frac{1}{2}\inner{H(x)v,v}$ and, thus regularization via $\inner{H(x)v,v}$ in \eqref{eq:search} plays a similar role to regularization by the Bregman divergence. \close \end{remark}
+This potentially leads to longer steps and faster decrease of the potential. \close \end{remark} \begin{remark} Since $\nu \geq 1$, $f(x^{0}) - f_{\min}(\setX)$ is expected to be larger than $\eps$, and the constant $M$ is potentially large, we see that the main term in the complexity bound \eqref{eq:FO_main_Th_compl} is $O\left(\frac{M\nu^2(f(x^{0}) - f_{\min}(\setX))}{\eps^2}\right)=O(\frac{\nu^{2}}{\eps^{2}})$, i.e. has the same dependence on $\eps$ as the standard complexity bounds \cite{CarDucHinSid19b,CarDucHinSid19,lan2020first} of first-order methods for non-convex problems under the standard Lipschitz-gradient assumption, which on bounded sets is subsumed by our Assumption \ref{ass:gradLip}.
+Further, if the function $f$ is quadratic, Assumption \ref{ass:gradLip} holds with $M=0$ and we can take $L_0=0$.
+In this case, the complexity bound \eqref{eq:FO_main_Th_compl} improves to $O\left(\frac{\nu(f(x^{0}) - f_{\min}(\setX))}{\eps}\right)$.